CouncilofLorien/counciloflorien.github.io/docs/rulesbook/victoryconditions.md

 ---

 ## 1 • THE VICTORY CONDITIONS
-The game ends when one of the following occurs during play:

 {: .hero }
+> The game ends when one of the following occurs during play:
-> 1) If your Wizard is "eliminated" (i.e., through combat or corruption)—your opponent wins.
+> 1. If your Wizard is "eliminated" (i.e., through combat or corruption)—your opponent wins.
+> 2. If you move _The One Ring_ to Mount Doom and play certain cards—_The One Ring_ is destroyed and you win.
+> 3. Otherwise, the winner is decided at the _Free Council_.
 >
-> 2) If you move _The One Ring_ to Mount Doom and play certain cards—_The One Ring_ is destroyed and you win.
->
-> 3) Otherwise, the winner is decided at the _Free Council_.
->
 > This council is called when one of the following occurs:
->
 > - When each play deck has been exhausted once, the council starts at the end of the current turn.
 > - After you have exhausted your play deck for the first time, you may choose to call the council at the end of any of your turns.
 The council starts at the end of your opponent's next turn (i.e., your opponent gets one last turn).
 > - You may choose to call the council at the end of your turn if you have accumulated at least 20 marshaling points.
 The council starts at the end of your opponent's next turn (i.e., your opponent gets one last turn).
+> ### The Free Council
+> Just before the Free Council. each character must make a corruption check.
+The player who took the last turn makes corruption checks for his characters first.
+> At the Free Council, the leaders of the Free People decide which Wizard's advice is best to follow.
+This is based upon a comparison of the resources each of the Wizards has marshalled.
+>
+> > {: .clarification }
+> > Characters do not automatically untap when the Free Council is called.
+A character may only untap during his own untap phase.
+>
+> > {: .clarification }
+> > A character that fails his corruption check prior to the Free Council is no longer in play.
+That character and any non-follower cards he controls are not available at the Free Council—thus, they do not count towards the marshalling point totals.
+> > A player may play resource cards that can affect his characters’ corruption checks made prior to the Free Council.
+Hazard cards may not be played.
+> > After all characters have made their corruption checks, the game ends if one Wizard has failed his corruption check (the other player wins).
+If both Wizards fail their corruption checks, no one wins—both players lose (if you have to, roll dice and the high roller is the winner).
+> The winner of the game is the player that has gathered the most marshalling points from:
+> - Control of resources: characters, allies, items, and factions.
+> - Destruction of creatures and/or evil forces.
+> - Carrying out the instructions on resource cards.
+> - By avoiding negative points which accrue when certain characters that you control are eliminated (e.g., Aragorn II, Galadriel, Elrond, Círdan, Frodo, and Bilbo).
+>
+> Marshalling points are printed on the top left corner of the cards that award them.

 {: .minion }
-> 1) If your Ringwraith is "eliminated" (i.e., fails a body check)—your opponent wins.
+> 1. If your Ringwraith is "eliminated" (i.e., fails a body check)—your opponent wins.
->
-> 2) If you move _The One Ring_ to Barad-dur—Sauron is reunited with _The One Ring_ and you win.
+> 2. If you move _The One Ring_ to Barad-dur—Sauron is reunited with _The One Ring_ and you win.
 (See Rings for more on Rings.)
->
-> 3) Otherwise, the winner is decided at the _Audience with Sauron_.
+> 3. Otherwise, the winner is decided at the _Audience with Sauron_.
 >
 > This audience is called when one of the following occurs:
 >